UtkarshChaurasia/CodeForces-Spoj-CodeChef-GFG-LeetCode-Solutions/Codeforces/Contest/#686-Div3/Readme.md

 ## Problem A. [QUESTION](https://codeforces.com/contest/1454/problem/A)

 - It was a very simple problem.
-Overthought a bit which costed some time.
+Overthought a bit which costed some time.<br>
 Learning: **Don't overthink on problem A**.

 ## Problem B. [QUESTION](https://codeforces.com/contest/1454/problem/B)